 One great revolutionary war fiction book is 'The Red Badge of Courage' by Stephen Crane.
 It gives a vivid portrayal of a young soldier's experiences in the Civil War, exploring his fears, courage, and the chaos of war.

-One great revolutionary war book in historical fiction is 'The Killer Angels' by Michael Shaara.
-It's about the Battle of Gettysburg during the American Civil War.
-It really brings the events and the characters to life.
+One great revolutionary war historical fiction book is 'The Killer Angels' by Michael Shaara.
+It gives a vivid account of the Battle of Gettysburg during the American Civil War.
+The characters are well - drawn, and it really makes you feel like you are in the middle of the battle.